Matatika/matatika-build/aws-terraform/README.md

 # 🛠️ Terraform Infrastructure

-This repository manages AWS infrastructure using [Terraform](https://www.terraform.io/).
+This repository manages AWS infrastructure for `matatika-catalog` using [Terraform](https://www.terraform.io/).
+Infrastructure for `matatika-website` is still work in progress.
 It supports multiple environments (e.g. `dev`, `stage`, `prod`) that share the same infrastructure code.
-Environment-specific configuration is handled through variable files (`./config/.tfvars`) and backend configuration (`./config/.tfbackend`).
+Environment-specific configuration is handled through variable files (`../matatika-config/aws-terraform/.tfvars`) and backend configuration (`../matatika-config/aws-terraform/.tfbackend`).

 ---